mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/UtilizingQueryControllers.md

 }
 ```

-> Note: `yieldRefetch` returns nil when automatic fetching is disabled on the query.
-In other words, if the `QueryStore`'s `isAutomaticFetchingEnabled` property is false, then you cannot yield a refetch on the query.
-You can check if yielding a refetch is possible on `QueryControls` via `canYieldRefetch`.
+> Note: ``QueryControls/yieldRefetch(with:)`` returns nil when automatic fetching is disabled on the query.
+In other words, if ``QueryStore/isAutomaticFetchingEnabled`` property is false, then you cannot yield a refetch on the query.
+You can check if yielding a refetch is possible on `QueryControls` via ``QueryControls/canYieldRefetch``.

 Now that we understand the basics of creating a `QueryController`, let's delve into some use cases.

 ## Firestore Subscriptions

 Firebase allows you to both fetch and observe your data at the same time from Firestore.
-Using the sdk, you can model a `QueryRequest` around fetching the data, and then use a `QueryController` to subscribe to data changes and yield them from the query.
+Using the sdk, you can model a ``QueryRequest`` around fetching the data, and then use a `QueryController` to subscribe to data changes and yield them from the query.

-To start, we'll create a `QueryContext` property for the firestore database instance.
+To start, we'll create a ``QueryContext`` property for the firestore database instance.
 Doing so will allow you to inject an instance of firestore that connects to a local firebase emulator for testing and development purposes.

 ```swift
 extension QueryContext {